-Can you describe the things around you without naming their colour?
-How about setting up a whole room with only one colour?
-Would you know what to do at traffic signal if you cannot tell apart the colours?
+Can you describe the things around you without naming their color?
+How about setting up a whole room with only one color?
+Would you know what to do at traffic signal if you cannot tell apart the colors?

 Sounds difficult?
-That's because colours are vital in our experience of the world.
+That's because colors are vital in our experience of the world.
 That’s also why it’s crucial that your child be able to identify and tell apart colours.

 You may have heard about the importance of colours in childhood education but do you know that children don’t see colours the way most adults do?